Believe and You Will Succeed

 The Mark Twain Reading Committee is excited to bring many reading opportunities to the students this year!
 Throughout the year, students will have an opportunity to participate in several reading programs and be a part of many reading incentives.

-Students in grades K-6 that participated in the Great America Read to Succeed program will receive their FREE ticket to Great America later this Spring.
-Congratulations to Room 109 and Room 267 for earning a free iPad period for having the highest percentage of students participating!!!
+Students in grades K-6 that participated in the Great America Read to Succeed program will receive their FREE ticket to Great America later this month.
+Enjoy your FREE entrance to Great America this summer.

 Please encourage your children to participate in these wonderful reading programs!